Did you know that sign language is the third most widely used language in the United States?

 Check back for Fall 2015 dates

 Mondays, 6:30-8 p.m.

-|Beginning Sign Language I||Learn the basics of the manual alphabet and fundamental conversation.
-Practice both receptive and expressive skills, and learn about Deaf culture.||Fall||Sept 9 -
+This introductory class is for those with little or no sign language experience.
+Learn the basics of the manual alphabet and conversation.
+Practice both receptive and expressive skills and learn about deaf culture.
+This class covers:

 Comments from former students: